AKC Blauw-Wit

 AKC Blauw-Wit (Amsterdamse Korfbal Club Blauw-Wit) is a Dutch korfball club located in Amsterdam, Netherlands.
-The club was founded on 6 December 1916 under the name of GOKC (Geheel Onthouders Korfbal Club) and they play their home games in the Blauw-Wit Hal.
+The club was founded on 6 December 1916 under the name of GOKC (Geheel Onthouders Korfbal Club) and they play their games in the Blauw-Wit Hal.
 The team plays in white/blue horizontally striped shirts and black shorts / skirts.

 History

 Since the existence of the Korfbal League Blauw-Wit has been represented in the top division.
 Blauw-Wit reached the play-off stages 5 times in 2012, 2013, 2015, 2016 and 2017 but only in 2017 they reached to the final.
 Blauw-Wit is the only club from the capital to play in the highest korfball division.